 - Toolkits that are out of date but still worth reviewing

 Have an update to suggest?
 We’re interested.
 Send it to one (or all!) of us on Twitter.
-We aim to update resources on a quarterly basis, with the next expected update in Summer 2017.
+We aim to update resources on a quarterly basis, with the next expected update in Spring 2018.

 Toolkits that are up to date today

-Since we last updated this guide the number of resources available has grown by leaps and bounds.
+Since we last updated this guide, the number of resources available has continued to grow by leaps and bounds.
 The authors are excited to see so many people taking the time to publish new digital security guides.
-Unfortunately the reasons that so many new resources are necessary—the increased use of hacking by law enforcement and governments for the purposes of spying on their citizens and a global trend toward authoritarianism—are less exciting.
-As with all new resources we urge you to exercise caution and critical thinking when reading and recommending them since the quality of information may vary greatly.
+Unfortunately, the reasons these resources are necessary—the growth of hacking by law enforcement and governments, spying on their citizens, and a global trend toward authoritarianism—are less exciting.
+As with all new resources, we urge you to exercise caution and critical thinking when reading and recommending them, because the quality of information varies.
 Here are some tips on reading skeptically.

 At Motherboard, we don’t just like talking about security, we want to show you how to make you and those around you…motherboard.vice.com

-How To Lead A Digital Security Workshop, Motherboard: February, 2017
+How To Lead A Digital Security Workshop, by Motherboard: February, 2017.

-Pro tip: We wrote this!
 Learning about this digital safety stuff is one thing.
-Teaching it to others is quite another.
-This article has some really great useful tips for how to convey and share knowledge in an effective way.
+Teaching it to others is another.
+This article includes useful tips on how to convey and share knowledge in an effective way.
 Knowledge is power!
+Pro tip: We wrote this!

 Modern technology has given those in power new abilities to eavesdrop and collect data on innocent people.
 Surveillance…ssd.eff.org

-Electronic Frontier Foundation (EFF) has a robust series of resources available on Surveillance Self Defense, so many that it can be tricky to navigate.
+Electronic Frontier Foundation has a robust series of resources available on Surveillance Self Defense — so many that it can be tricky to navigate.
 Start with looking at the ‘playlists’ for different types of needs.

 Your casual internet browsing yields a treasure trove of personal data for anyone who can see what you're doing…hackblossom.org